 The hedge borrowers can repay their debts from their current cash flows from investments.
 On the other hand, the speculative borrowers are those who have enough cash flow to repay their debt, including the interest, but must regularly rollover or re-borrow a principal.
 The Ponzi borrowers are those with not enough cash flow from investments to repay their debts but believe that the appreciation of the value of the asset will be sufficient for repayment.

 Lending money to Ponzi borrowers will inevitably result in defaults.
 Eventually, their defaults would create a domino effect that would affect the ability of speculative borrowers to rollover or re-borrower and eventually, the ability of hedge borrowers to find loans.
 Collectively, these borrowers contribute to the accumulation of insolvent debt.

 4. Borrowers Move from a Safe to Risky Area of a Spectrum During Financial Booms

-The Minsky spectrum has also resulted in the introduction of the concept called Minsky moment characterized by a sudden and significant collapse of asset values.
+The Minsky spectrum also includes the concept called Minsky moment.
+It is characterized by a sudden and significant collapse of asset values.
 To be specific, long periods of stability and investment gains leave lenders, borrowers, and regulators complacent, thus resulting in a diminished perception of risk.
 Complacency allows borrowers to move to the risky end of the Minsky spectrum until the overall financial system reaches a Minsky moment.